alanng10/Termina/Docue/Console/a.md

 Kernel has kernel call for getting the buffers char list for Termina.
 The kernel call has param that is program ident Int, and buffer kind.
-Termina display console by done the kernel call to get the buffer char list of the program in Termina data event execute.
+Termina done the kernel call to get the buffer char list of the program in Termina data event execute.
-Termina update view frame in data event.
+Termina update view frame in data event, display the char list in draw execute.

 Termina display console at most the limitel of the buffer.